ThomasAdriaanse/Fantasy-bball-stats/README.md

 ## Usage

     Entry Page: Enter your league ID, year, ESPN S2, and SWID values.
-Only ESPN S2 and SWID are required for private leagues.
+ESPN S2 and SWID are only required for private leagues.
     Select Teams Page: Choose your team and your opponent’s team from the list.
-    Compare Teams Page: View detailed statistics and comparisons between the selected teams.
+    Compare Teams Page: View statistics and comparisons between the selected teams.

 ## Example League Details